Learning beyond the classroom with on-campus employment

 Each summer, hundreds of Queen’s students take part in employment opportunities through the university that build practical skills, explore potential career paths, and create connections within the academic community.

-Classes may have concluded for the academic year, but that doesn’t mean that many students aren’t busy on campus learning new skills and gaining valuable experience.
+Classes may have concluded for the academic year, but Queen’s students are still busy on campus learning new skills and gaining valuable experience.
 Every year, hundreds of Queen’s students take part in summer employment opportunities through the university that build practical skills, explore potential career paths, and create connections within the academic community.

-There are various pathways to summer employment at the university, as well as support resources, through Queen’s Career Services in Student Affairs, to help guide students in their job search.
-These opportunities can provide unique and valuable experience in the lab, in the field, and in the community.
+There are various pathways to summer employment at the university through units such as the Division of Student Affairs and Vice-Principal Research Portfolio.
+Queen’s Career Services in Student Affairs also provides support resources to help guide students in their job search.
+These opportunities can provide unique and valuable experiences in the lab, in the field, and in the community.

-As the fall semester approaches, many students are reflecting on their summer work experiences, what they’ve learned, and contributions on-campus.
+With the fall semester approaching, many students are reflecting on their summer work experiences, what they’ve learned, and their contributions on campus.

 Undergraduate Student Research Awards (USRA)